wp-plugins/bulletproof-security/readme.txt

 When upgrading/updating the BulletProof Security plugin you may see this WP Dashboard Alert. <strong>BPS Alert!
 Your site does not appear to be protected by BulletProof Security.</strong> There are 2 very common issues/problems that can cause this.
 The cPanel
 HotLink Protection Tool issue or the WordPress flush_rewrite_rules function issue.
-Click this link <a href="http://wordpress.org/support/topic/bps-setup-steps-removal-steps-requirements-and-compatibility/" title="BulletProof Security Forum">Common BPS Issues</a>
+Click this link <a href="http://forum.ait-pro.com/forums/topic/read-me-first-free/" title="BulletProof Security Troubleshooting" rel="nofollow" target="_blank">Common BPS Issues</a>
 Note: Any custom htaccess code or modifications that you have made to your htaccess files will not be altered, modified or changed during the auto-update.
 Activating BulletProof Modes again after upgrading BPS is no longer necessary.

 = Where can I find BulletProof Security additional troubleshooting steps & support? =

-Please see the <a href="http://forum.ait-pro.com/forums/forum/bulletproof-security-free/" title="BulletProof Security Forum" rel="nofollow" target="_blank">BulletProof Security Forum.</a>
+Please see the <a href="http://forum.ait-pro.com/forums/topic/plugin-conflicts-actively-blocked-plugins-plugin-compatibility/" title="BulletProof Security Forum" rel="nofollow" target="_blank">BulletProof Security Forum.</a>

 = BulletProof Security Server Compatibilty =

 * Compatible with Apache CGI configured Servers
 * Compatible with Apache DSO configured Servers (May require CHOWN Ownership change or file/folder permission changes)
-* <a href="http://forum.ait-pro.com/forums/topic/bulletproof-security-pro-compatibility-check-upgrading-from-bps-free-to-bps-pro/" title="DSO Help Info" rel="nofollow" target="_blank">DSO Help Info</a>
+* <a href="http://forum.ait-pro.com/forums/topic/dso-setup-steps/" title="DSO Help Info" rel="nofollow" target="_blank">DSO Help Info</a>
 * Compatible with Nginx frontend Server with Apache backend Server
 * Compatible with LiteSpeed Servers
 * Compatible with Windows IIS Servers - Windows Hosting - See IMPORTANT NOTES below.